Friday the 13th (2009) - Review Blitz

 New Line Cinema, Paramount Pictures

 But enough of my complaining, I’ll just briefly talk about what actually happens in the film.
 The movie opens with a recreation of the climactic scene of the original film where the last survivor, Alice, cuts off Mrs. Voorhees’ head.
 The child Jason, who is dead according to Mrs. Voorhees, happens upon her corpse and we hear some voice-over about how his mom wants him to punish everyone.
 Then it jumps ahead to the modern day of 2009.
 So we’re to assume that the canon of this film is that the original movie and its events already took place.
-In some respects, this makes more sense in terms of the passage of time in chronicling the events of Parts 1 and 2 to the original films.
+In some respects, this makes more sense in terms of the passage of time in chronicling the events of Parts 1 and 2 in the original films.
 Alice and Mrs. Voorhees have clothes and hair that would indicate the 80s, and now we’re jumping ahead 30 years where a child Jason would have grown up into the monstrous brute, so good job there, I guess.

 We are then introduced to the first group of fodder for Jason, all of whom are dislikable douchebags who then proceed to bang each other, look for weed, and overstep their boundaries.
 We briefly see some gross-looking fake boobs, the nerdy fool finds bushes of marijuana, some product placement is used in dialogue as the characters spout it at the campfire, Jason kills them all, and then we finally get the pretentious late title card before cutting ahead to 6 weeks later.
-Before moving on, I’ll mention that these opening scenes indicate that this movie is technically a remake of Friday the 13th part 3 because in the first scene we see Jason, he has a sack over his head with just his eye exposed, much like how he looked in part 2, and he of course finds his hockey mask later.
+Before moving on, I’ll mention that these opening scenes indicate that this movie is technically a remake of Friday the 13th part 3 because in the first scene, we see Jason, he has a sack over his head with just his eye exposed, much like how he looked in part 2, and he of course finds his hockey mask later.
 So maybe the late title card isn't so pretentious, since what we just saw was more like a recap of events, much like how the earlier films did.

 New characters are introduced that all meet the usual criteria of the horror archetypes + Sam from Supernatural.
 I think his character’s name is Clay, but I’m just going to call him Sam because he behaves the same way as he does on the show.
 So Sam is looking for his sister, who was among the group of “teens” murdered 6 weeks prior, aka Friday the 13th Part 2 (2009).
 Everyone eventually ends up at the rich dickhead’s parents' cabin next to Crystal Lake before splitting up to do their own thing: the horniest dumb ones go off to ride a boat, Sam and the dickhead’s girlfriend go for a walk, and everyone else stays at the cabin to drink and smoke weed.
 Each person is then slowly picked off and eventually the movie goes through various tropes that have all been explored in the previous movies before finally using one last jump scare at the movie’s end.

-I have yet to see the Michael Bay produced remake of Nightmare on Elm Street, but since he produced this trash and is one of the most formulaic men in the film industry, I don’t have hopes for watching that film after seeing this.
+I have yet to see the Michael Bay-produced remake of Nightmare on Elm Street, but since he produced this trash and is one of the most formulaic men in the film industry, I don’t have hopes for watching that film after seeing this.
 It came as no surprise either, as there were plenty of low-angle shots throughout the film and I’m willing to bet the loud nature of the score was partially his fault.
 If you’re going to make a formulaic remake, might as well get the formula master who makes millions with each movie, right?

 michael-bay-explosion.jpg